Three Otley women 'brave the shave' for Cancer Research

 Thankfully, the women also have several friends and family members who have beaten the disease - including their two brothers-in-law who both beat testicular cancer.

-But after the death of her uncle Mick and her own cancer scare, Rachael decided she had to do something to help find a cure for the disease which has plagued her family
+But after the death of her uncle Mick and her own cancer scare, Rachael, who has worked in the care industry for 22 years, decided she had to do something to help find a cure for the disease which has plagued her family

-Rachael, who has been a full-time carer for 17 years, said: "I found a few lumps this year but after losing my uncle Mick to cancer I was reluctant to go to the doctors.
+Rachael, who has also been a carer for her youngest son for the last six years, said: "I found a few lumps this year but after losing my uncle Mick to cancer I was reluctant to go to the doctors.

+"Thankfully it was just a scare but after that, I went for a walk around Otley and suddenly was taken aback about what could have been if the results were any different.

 The mother-of-four added: "We are having our heads shaved by cancer survivors who have lost their own hair and my sister Amanda Dibb, whose husband had cancer.
 It's very hard for women to lose their hair, so we are doing this in solidarity with them.
 We all love our hair so it's a massive thing to do but we decided to put that money back into something more important than what's on our heads.